Best Disney World Hotels [2026 Ranking]

 Note: Yacht Club rooms have received new soft goods—curtains, throw pillows, and such.
 You can see a tour of the new rooms here.
 We liked the old look, we like the new look, it doesn’t much impact our analysis.

 What’s New in 2026: There’s exterior refurbishment going on at both Yacht and Beach Club this year.
 This seems to mostly involve the transportation side of the resort, not the pool area (which recently was refurbished) or the interior.
-This isn’t impacting our analysis of these much this year, other than that it makes it easier to keep BaordWalk Inn higher.
+This isn’t impacting our analysis of these much this year, but since we expect this to be slightly more of a nuisance than the BoardWalk construction, we’re keeping BoardWalk as the top pick in this neighborhood.

-Yacht Club Overview: I think it’s mostly an accident that BoardWalk Inn wound up so much higher on this list than Yacht Club.
+Yacht Club Overview: I think it’s mostly a quirk of personal preference that BoardWalk Inn wound up so much higher on this list than Yacht Club.
 I like, maybe even prefer, Yacht Club’s rooms.
 Yacht Club’s pool (albeit shared with Beach Club) is Stormalong Bay, the best pool at Disney World.
 And BoardWalk Inn is more expensive.

 But we have just not had a pleasant time at Yacht Club our last two stays.
 The resort continues to disappoint.
 I praised (and in many ways continue to praise) its “objectively good” qualities, but I’m now at the point where there are several places at Walt Disney World that I’d rather stay.